How to illuminate your kitchen countertop if you do not have upper cabinets (or shelves)

 Alternatives to illuminate the kitchen countertop

-When you have upper cabinets or shelves over the countertop, the choice of lighting is more practical and easier to hide under them, using LED strips (formerly fluorescent).
+When upper cabinets or shelves are present above the countertop, lighting options are more practical and easier to conceal, such as using LED strips (formerly fluorescent).

-Without these storage elements, we must look for other options that meet two main characteristics: that is functional and aesthetic.
-Because it will now be visible and should be integrated with the general lighting of the kitchen.
-And if we also have pendant luminaires on the kitchen island or the dining table (if our kitchen is a kitchenette), we must achieve harmony in our decoration by selecting lighting fixtures that complement the existing décor.
+However, without these storage elements, we must explore alternative options that fulfill two primary characteristics: functionality and aesthetics.
+These lighting fixtures will now be visible and need to integrate well with the kitchen’s general lighting.
+Additionally, if we have pendant luminaires above the kitchen island or dining table (if our kitchen is a kitchenette), we must achieve harmony in our decoration by selecting lighting fixtures that complement the existing décor.

 Built-in or surface-mounted ceiling spots

-The built-in spots are an ideal option for small kitchens or for kitchens with a maximum height of 2.40m.
-(7-8 feet)
+Built-in spots are an excellent option for small kitchens or kitchens with a maximum height of 2.40m (7-8 feet).

-When installing pendant luminaires, it’s important to consider the ideal distance from the countertop to the bottom of the luminaire should be between 75-90cm (30-36 inches) to ensure optimal illumination of the countertop.
+When installing pendant luminaires, it’s important to consider the ideal distance from the countertop to the bottom of the luminaire.
+This distance should be between 75-90cm (30-36 inches) to ensure optimal illumination of the countertop.

-The wall sconces are ideal for small or large spaces, if we have a kitchen island, or if we have a kitchenette.
-To reduce the number of wall sconces, we can choose those with a flexible arm that will allow us to move and rotate it depending on our needs.
+Wall sconces are an excellent lighting option for both small and large kitchens, especially if we have a kitchen island or a kitchenette.
+To minimize the number of wall sconces needed, we can select those with a flexible arm, which allows us to adjust and rotate them according to our needs.

 Wall sconces and pendant luminaires